11 Calendly Alternatives for 2026 (Honest Comparison)

 Best Calendly Alternatives for Solo Consultants and Coaches

 If you're running your business alone and mainly booking discovery calls, strategy sessions, or client check-ins, you don't need an enterprise scheduling platform.
 You need something clean, reliable, and priced for how you actually work.
+You need a simple scheduling tool.

 Cal.com is arguably the strongest free Calendly alternative on the market right now.
 The free plan includes unlimited event types, unlimited bookings, and multiple calendar integrations - everything Calendly restricts to paid tiers.
 The interface is clean, the booking links are short and customisable, and it's open-source, which means it's not going anywhere.
 If you're a solo operator who wants a no-nonsense scheduling link that actually works, Cal.com is hard to beat.